Skip to content

 Attempt to read and parse a list of filenames, returning a list of filenames

 which were successfully parsed.
-If *filenames* is a string
+If *filenames* is a

-or Unicode string
+string or Unicode

 which were successfully parsed.
 If *filenames* is a string,